Let’s start things off with a quick review of the basics.

 To be a successful trader scalping you need to know how to choose the best markets to trade.
 Not every market is suitable for scalping and there are differences between trading forex, stocks, and indices.

 Here are the most important factors that you need to know:

-Liquidity is related to the amount of pending orders that exist on the market at a certain time.
+Liquidity is related to the number and size of pending orders that exist on the market at a certain time.

-Scalping is about entering at a price as a sniper and get out the quickest possible.
+Scalping is about entering at a price as a sniper and getting out the quickest possible.

 That’s why liquidity is an important factor to consider.
-The more liquid is the market that you are trading, the more accurate will be your orders open and close.
+The more liquid the market that you are trading, the more accurate will be your orders opening and closing prices.

 The most heavily traded markets are the ones that have more liquidity.

-The worse markets to trade regarding liquidity are markets that barely move most of the time, and that includes penny stock markets and most of the cryptocurrencies.
+The worse markets to trade regarding liquidity are markets that barely move most of the time, and that includes penny stock markets and most cryptocurrencies.

 The spread is one of the most important factors when it comes to scalp trading.